Revised by Dennis Olson (10/25)

 WHO WROTE IT?

 Jewish tradition identifies Samuel as the author of Judges, but there is no evidence to support this claim.
-Various older traditions have been gathered together and edited by the writers of the Deuteronomistic History.
+Various older traditions have been gathered together and edited by various writers over the course of several centuries of time.

 WHEN WAS IT WRITTEN?

 Judges contains some of the oldest material in the Bible.
-The “Song of Deborah” (Judges 5) may be as old as 1125 B.C.E., based upon the archaeological evidence of the destruction of Taanach and Megiddo; however, the refrains of the narrator, “In those days there was no king in Israel” (17:6; 18:1; 19:1; 21:25), and mention of the captivity of Israel (18:30) and the destruction of Shiloh (18:31) indicate a much later time.
-Thus, Judges contains very old traditional material as well as later theological reflection and came together over a period of several centuries with a final editing in the seventh or sixth century B.C.E.
+An oral version of the “Song of DeborahAn Israelite prophetess and influential judge.
+More” (Judges 5) may be as old as 1125 BCE, based upon the archaeological evidence of the destruction of Taanach and Megiddo; however, the refrains of the narrator, “In those days there was no king in Israel” (17:6; 18:1; 19:1; 21:25), and mention of the captivity of Israel (18:30) and the destruction of Shiloh (18:31) indicate a much later time.
+Thus, Judges contains very old traditional material as well as later theological reflection that came together over a period of several centuries with a final editing in the sixth or fifth century BCE.

 WHAT’S IT ABOUT?

-The book of Judges is a Deuteronomic interpretation of Israel’s history from the death of Joshua up to the birth of Samuel that displays their need for a centralized government.
+The Book of Judges is a Deuteronomic interpretation of Israel’s history from the death of Joshua up to the birth of Samuel that displays their need for a centralized government and faithfulness to Israel’s God.
+The exploits of local charismatic heroes are collected to portray a downward spiral from initial successes to ultimate failures of the people due to their disobedient worship of other gods and their failure to join together as one people.

 HOW DO I READ IT?